 Eric said that there is no one specific type of dog that loves doing this.
 He said there were dogs from 2-pounds up to a 135-pound Bull Mastiff and everything in between.
 But one thing they did have in common is that most of the dogs were rescues.

 But are these dogs safe?
 Yes!
 Almost everyone that Eric interviewed had a safety harness that they designed themselves.
-Unfortunately there isn't anything on the market like a sidecar harness, but using other harnesses and leads, they were able to concoct a device that worked.
+Unfortunately, there isn't anything on the market like a sidecar harness, but by using other harnesses and leads, they were able to concoct a device that worked.
 And, they also had a clip that would break in case of an accident.